Firefighter

 My current job will have me moving every few years if I do volunteer work and get my certifications would they transfer over to a different state?

-Asked by Henry about 9 years ago
+Asked by Henry over 9 years ago

 Generally yes, especially IFSAC certifications.

-Asked by Kalua almost 10 years ago
+Asked by Kathryn D. over 10 years ago

 in a fire would a solid wall made of stacked 2x4's be safer than a traditional wall of 16" studs with sheet rock/plywood